跳转至

 • Since it's a newly developed plugin, it will be designed in the direction of excellent products, and the pursuit of the ultimate ease of use, simplicity, personalization, intelligence

-• Simplicity: no unnecessary configuration, no Git dependencies, no CI/CD configuration dependencies, no other package dependencies
+• Simplicity: no unnecessary configuration, no-Git dependencies, no CI/CD configuration dependencies, no other package dependencies

 • Personalization: fully customizable and full control over the rendering logic, the plugin is only responsible for providing the data

-• Compatibility: works well on older operating systems and browsers, such as WIN7, MacOS 10.11, iOS 12, Chrome 63.0.3239
+• Compatibility: works well on older operating systems and browsers, such as Windows 7, MacOS 10, iOS 12, Chrome 63

 Comments Section